smcpeak/factorio-bulldozer-equipment/test-plan.md

 All tests assume BE has been installed into Factorio, but may call for a save-game file that was created without it.

+For all tests, ensure the configuration option "Call error on bug" is set to true.

 Adding the mod
 ==============